-The author, in writing this report, use sources of information as listed in the references.
-The report, written by Anetta Banas, M.Sc., GIT and Pamela Strand M.Sc., P.Geol., is a compilation of proprietary and publicly available information although no property visits have been completed by these authors.
+The authors, in writing this report, used sources of information listed in the references.
+The report, written by Saz Yaqzan, BSc., and Pamela Strand, M.Sc., P.Geol., a Qualified Person, is a compilation of proprietary and publicly available information as well as information obtained during a number of property visits.
 The government reports were prepared by a person or persons holding post secondary geology, or related university degree(s), prior to the implementation of the standards relating to National Instrument 43-101.
 The information in those reports is therefore assumed to be accurate.
 Those reports written by other geologists are also assumed to be accurate based on the property visits and data review conducted by the author, however are not the basis for this report.